TaiSakuma/altdphi/docs/index.md

 The python library *altdphi* contains code to calculate the alternative angular variables for suppression of QCD multijet events in SUSY searches at LHC.
-The variables are introduced in arXiv:18xx.xxxxx.
+The variables were presented at SUSY2017.
 This page quickly explains how to use altdphi.

 *****